-- Establish, without any undue delay, specific and appropriate guidelines and standards to determine when a member of the U.S. military must be allowed the right to give or withhold informed consent prior to the administration of vaccines, immunizations, medications and other medical treatments; and - Bar the Department of Defense and the military from taking any type of disciplinary or coercive measure if a military member refuses to provide informed consent when the aforementioned guidelines permit.
+- Establish, without any undue delay, specific and appropriate guidelines, and standards to determine when a member of the U.S. military must be allowed the right to give or withhold informed consent prior to the administration of vaccines, immunizations, medications, and other medical treatments; and - Bar the Department of Defense and the military from taking any type of disciplinary or coercive measure if a military member refuses to provide informed consent when the guidelines permit.

-G-14 STATE VETERANS HOMES
+GA-14 STATE VETERANS' HOMES

-First adopted in 2003 as V-14-03 Renumbered in 2005 as V-17-03 Renumbered in 2009 as G-14-07 Renumbered in 2011 as G-14 Amended in 2015 homes are underfunded and the turn of the economy will result in less access to care and poor quality of care.
+First adopted in 2003 as V-14-03 Renumbered in 2005 as V-17-03 Renumbered in 2009 as G-14-07 Renumbered in 2011 as G-14 Amended in 2015

-Issue: Nearly every state in the nation has committed itself to caring for our veterans by opening and maintaining state veterans homes to deliver services to meet their care need.
-Today these
+Issue: Nearly every state in the nation has committed itself to caring for our veterans by opening and maintaining state veterans' homes to deliver services to meet their care need.
+Today these homes are underfunded, and the turn of the economy will result in less access to care and inferior quality of care.